Skip to content

 3. Span Types and Hierarchy

-mirai creates several types of spans to represent different operations:
+mirai creates several span types representing different operations.

 3.1 Core Span Types